PostgreSQL UUIDv7 Performance Benchmark: Native vs Custom Implementations

 Collision Resistance

-All implementations achieved zero collisions in 50,000 ID generation tests, demonstrating excellent entropy and uniqueness guarantees across all identifier types.
+All implementations achieved zero collisions in 50,000 ID generation tests (collision sample size), demonstrating excellent entropy and uniqueness guarantees across all identifier types.

 PostgreSQL 18 Native UUIDv7 Support